speigg/nativescript-dev-version/README.md

 # Nativescript hook plugin to maintain native app version

-This plugin takes the `version` property from `package.json` (either `./package.json` or `./app/package.json`) and puts on the specific platform resources: `AndroidManifest.xml` file for the Android sources, and `Info.plist` for iOS sources.
+This plugin takes the `version` property from `package.json` and puts on the specific platform resources: `AndroidManifest.xml` file for the Android sources, and `Info.plist` for iOS sources.

 This plugin is mainly a fork of [jacargentina/nativescript-dev-version](https://github.com/jacargentina/nativescript-dev-version), with the great ideas from [speigg/nativescript-dev-version](https://github.com/speigg/nativescript-dev-version/tree/patch-1) and [simplec-dev/nativescript-dev-version](https://github.com/simplec-dev/nativescript-dev-version).